 Greg has broken his arm while playing football but needs to use his car to drive to work every day during the week.
 Greg has broken his wrist, impacting his ability to grip his steering wheel.
 Greg’s doctor has advised him that he cannot drive for at least 4 weeks.
 This is because Greg’s inability to turn the wheel quickly may lead to a car accident.
 Greg would not be breaking the law if he drove, but if he got into an accident he may be liable.

-The Roads and Maritime Services need to be certain that all drivers are medically fit and competent to drive.
-For example, older drivers, or people who have a medical condition can be asked to take regular medical tests to ensure they are fit to drive.
+Roads and Maritime Services (RMS) need to be certain that all drivers are medically fit and competent to drive and operate a vehicle.
+For example, older drivers, or people with a medical condition may have to take regular tests to ensure they are fit to drive.
 Some common medical conditions which may affect your driving are:

-A number of conditions, such as a broken arm, can temporarily affect your ability to drive safely.
+A number of conditions, such as a broken arm can affect your ability to drive safely.
 A broken arm is self-limiting which means it does not impact the status of your license, regardless of what level license you have.
 This means that you don’t need to inform the licensing authority if you break your arm.
 The same rule applies if you have a cast on your leg.
 You may feel fine to drive, but wearing a cast may impact your ability to reach the brake and accelerator pedals.

 Taking the Practical Driver Assessment